makhresearch/skin-lesion-segmentation-classification/README.md

 ---

-📬 For questions, citations, or collaboration requests, visit the [Hugging Face Profile](https://huggingface.co/makhresearch).
+📬 For questions, citations, or collaboration requests, visit the [Linkedin Profile](https://www.linkedin.com/in/majid-khorramgah/).